Life (magazine): 21st century

 Beginning in October 2004, Life was revived for a second time.
 It resumed weekly publication as a free supplement to U.S. newspapers, competing for the first time with the two industry heavyweights, Parade and USA Weekend.
 At its launch, it was distributed with more than 60 newspapers with a combined circulation of approximately 12 million.
 Among the newspapers to carry Life were the Washington Post, New York Daily News, Los Angeles Times, Chicago Tribune, Denver Post, and St. Louis Post-Dispatch.
 Time Inc. made deals with several major newspaper publishers to carry the Life supplement, including Knight Ridder and the McClatchy Company.
 The launch of Life as a weekly newspaper supplement was conceived by Andrew Blau, who served as the President of Life.
 Bill Shapiro was the founding editor of the weekly supplement.

 This version of Life retained its trademark logo but sported a new cover motto, "America's Weekend Magazine."
 It measured 9½ x 11½ inches and was printed on glossy paper in full color.
 On September 15, 2006, Life was 19 pages of editorial content.
 The editorial content contained one full-page photo, of actress Julia Louis-Dreyfus, and one three-page, seven-photo essay, of Kaiju Big Battel.
-On March 24, 2007, Time Inc. announced that it would fold the magazine as of April 20, 2007, although it would keep the web site.
+On March 24, 2007, Time Inc. announced that it would fold the magazine by April 20, although it would keep the web site.

-2008: Google partnership

 On November 18, 2008, Google began hosting an archive of the magazine's photographs, as part of a joint effort with Life.
 Many images in this archive had never been published in the magazine.
-The archive of over six million photographs from Life is also available through Google Cultural Institute, allowing for users to create collections, and is accessible through Google image search.
+The archive, consisting of over six million photographs, is also available through Google Cultural Institute, allowing for users to create collections, and is accessible through Google image search.
 The full archive of the issues of the main run (1936–1972) is available through Google Book Search.

-2016 and later: special issues

-Special editions of Life are published on notable occasions, such as a Bob Dylan edition on the occasion of his winning the Nobel Prize in Literature, in 2016, Paul at 75, in 2017, and "Life" Explores: The Roaring '20s in 2020.
-Life is now published by the IAC's subsidiary Dotdash Meredith.
+Special editions of Life are published on notable occasions, such as a Bob Dylan edition on the occasion of his winning the Nobel Prize in Literature in 2016, Paul at 75 when Paul McCartney turned 75 in 2017, and "Life" Explores: The Roaring '20s in 2020.

-TodayLife is currently owned by Dotdash Meredith, which own most of former Time Inc. and Meredith Corporation assets.
+Life is currently owned by Dotdash Meredith, which owns most former Time Inc. and Meredith Corporation assets.

+In 2024, LIFE.
+Hollywood, a two-volume 2024 photo book collection from Life magazine was published by Taschen and captured Hollywood's Golden Age from 1936 to 1972.

+In 2024, it was announced that Bedford Media (owned by Karlie Kloss and Joshua Kushner) would be reviving the magazine in an agreement with Dotdash Meredith (now People Inc.).
+Bedford Media owns i-D magazine and Kloss partially owns W Media.